 Homepage

-Get Ready for SideBurn: May 15-19, 2025
+Get Ready for SideBurn: May 14-18, 2026

-SideBurn is a vibrant arts, cultural, and camping event held near Stone Mills, Ontario, where creative individuals gather to radically express themselves, share their art and offerings, and collaboratively shape a unique experience for each another.
+SideBurn is a vibrant arts, cultural, and camping event held near Stone Mills, Ontario, where creative individuals gather to radically express themselves, share their art and offerings, and collaboratively shape a unique experience for one another.

 Get Ready—SideBurn Starts Soon!